Here’s Why You Need to Go For a Walk Every Single Day

 A growing body of research confirms what Duguay discovered: there are enormous benefits in walking every day.
 According to a report from the Canadian Academy of Sport and Exercise Medicine, walking for 150 minutes a week can reduce the risk of most major chronic diseases by 25 to 50 per cent.
 In fact, light to moderate exercise has been found to be more effective than medication during rehabilitation after a stroke.
 For prevention of diabetes and as a secondary treatment of heart disease, walking is equally as effective as taking drugs.

 In 2019, a Journal of Clinical Oncology study reported that a small amount of physical activity—such as taking a brisk walk for 20 minutes or more a day—is linked to a lower risk of seven types of cancer.
 Meanwhile, more walking means better sleep, too.
 In a recent study of middle-aged men and women, the participants who took more steps during the day slept better at night.

-“We need to start thinking about walking as a healthy activity,” advises Dr. Jane Thornton, a family physician in London, Ont.
+“We need to start thinking about walking as a healthy activity,” advises Dr. Jane Thornton, a family physician in London, Ontario.
 She advocates for the idea that we consider physical activity as medicine—a philosophy that grew out of personal experience.
 Thornton was a shy, sedentary 14-year-old when she signed up for a beginner’s rowing class in Fredericton.
 While her physical fitness improved, a new social circle opened to her and her grades went up.
 Thornton went on to become a world-champion rower and represented Canada at the 2008 Olympics.